aplsimple/mulster/README.md

     next-comm
     #... other commands
     proc3 $a $b $a2 $b2  ;# =====REPLACED

-The options of

-    tclsh mulster.tcl ?options? fileini

-are following:

-  -exact 1 means that IN-lines should be matched exactly, with
-         all their leading/tailing spaces as specified in IN=BEGIN blocks; by default the lines are trimmed at finding their matches;

-  -backup *dir* means that the original input files are
-         backed up into the *dir* directory;

-  -backup 0 means that the original input files are NOT backed up
-         at all (by default they are backed up to BAK directory);

-  -keep 1 means that input files' attributes/times will be
-         saved in output files; by default they are not kept;

-  -single 1 means that a IN-line should be replaced with a OUT-line
-         (this mode is used at standard string-to-string replacements)

-  -charset means a charset of input files, e.g. cp1251

-  -lineend means characters to end lines, e.g. \r\n (by default \n)

-  -- switches options off (for fileini)

-The -exact, -backup, -keep, -single, -charset and -lineend options can be redefined in *fileini*, e.g.

-    ...
-    BACKUP=BAK/new backup dir
-    EXACT=1
-    KEEP=1
-    CHARSET=
-    LINEEND=
-    INFILE=input file2 name
-    OUTFILE=output file2 name
-    SINGLE=1
-    ...

-so that these options can be individual for any file(s).

 Note: if the mulster comes across BACKUP=, EXACT=, KEEP=, CHARSET=, LINEEND= or INFILE= option in fileini, it flushes all collected